 We do this by providing free and independent legal advice and representation to people living, working and studying in the London Borough of Haringey and surrounding areas.
 We are a member of the Law Centres Network.

-Haringey Law Centre’s solicitors, caseworkers and volunteers provide deliver free and independent legal advice, assistance and representation in housing, debt, welfare benefits, asylum, immigration and employment law matters.
-Due to funding cuts, the centre is currently only open on Mondays, Wednesdays and Fridays between 11am and 5pm.
+Haringey Law Centre’s solicitors, caseworkers and volunteers aim to provide and deliver free and independent legal advice, assistance and representation in housing, debt, welfare benefits, asylum, immigration and employment law matters.
+Due to funding cuts, the centre is currently only open on weekdays between 11am and 5pm.
 However, on these days and times, people can drop in to see us without an appointment.
 When they arrive, we will conduct an initial assessment of their case to find out whether the Law Centre will be able to help them.
 If we are able to help, we will book people in for a more in-depth appointment with one of our solicitors, caseworkers or volunteer lawyers.

 Haringey Law Centre is regulated by